micbay/RaceTimerAndController/README.md

 To filter extra bounce triggers, we set a debounce time after the initial detection, within which any re-triggers on the same pin are ignored.
 Each lap trigger pin has its own timing array, so while the debounce period may be active for one pin causing it to be ignored, another may be newly triggered and will be accepted.

-Currently the default debounce is set to 1sec (1000ms).
-This is a bit excessive for a debounce period, but laps are still much longer than this.
+Currently the default debounce is set to 500ms.
 If this time is an issue, it can be changed by, uncommenting, and then editing the `DEBOUNCE` setting in the `localSettings.h` file.

 > If the `localSettings.h` file does not exist, create one, by copying `example.localSettings.h` and renaming it to `localSettings.h`.